seancorfield/honeysql/doc/clause-reference.md

-everything except the first element of a column description will be uppercased (mostly to give the appearance of separating the column name from the SQL keywords) -- except for keywords that with `'` which will be transcribed into the SQL exactly as-is, with no case or character conversion at all.
+everything except the first element of a column description will be uppercased (mostly to give the appearance of separating the column name from the SQL keywords) -- except for keywords that start with `'` which will be transcribed into the SQL exactly as-is, with no case or character conversion at all.
 This "escape hatch" is intended to allow for SQL dialects that are case sensitive and/or have other unusual syntax constraints.